-Kuwait, India amend double taxation agreement...
+Kuwaiti Wealth Fund may pull billions from...

 ADVERTISEMENT

-The Kuwaiti Ministry of Finance yesterday signed a protocol with India amending the agreement between the two countries to avoid double taxation on income and to prevent tax evasion.
+New York, Davos, Dubai: Kuwait Investment Authority is planning to manage more of its own assets as the world’s fifth-largest sovereign wealth fund seeks to take more risk to boost returns.

-The protocol amends the types"...Continue Reading
+The KIA, as the fund"...Continue Reading

 News Agencies Feed